AdetunjiTejumade/customer_support_system/README.md

 If you already fulfill the requirements move the the installation section.

 ## Install Ruby
-Install ```ruby '3.0.0'``` using rvm follow [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-ruby-on-rails-with-rvm-on-ubuntu-20-04) to install rvm on ubuntu.
+Install ```ruby '3.0.0'``` using rvm follow [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-ruby-on-rails-with-rvm-on-ubuntu-20-04) to install rvm on ubuntu. <br />
 Then run ``` rvm install 3.0.0```

 ## Install Bundler
 Bundler helps us manage and install gems.
-Learn more about it [here](https://github.com/rubygems/bundler).
+Learn more about it [here](https://github.com/rubygems/bundler).<br />
 Run ``` gem install bundler ``` to install.

 ## Install Rails